 If you are requesting a refund or abatement of an assessed penalty, enter the applicable Internal Revenue Code (IRC) section.
-Generally, you can find the IRC section on the Notice of Assessment from the service center.
+Generally, you can find the IRC section on the Notice of Assessment you received from the IRS.

 Requesting Abatement or Refund of Interest Due to IRS Error or Delay